 “For all the storytellers and tale spinners who entertained the public and kept themselves alive, for Alexandre Dumas and Charles Dickens, for Mark Twain and Baroness Orczy and the rest, and most of all, for Scheherazade, who was the storyteller and the story told.”

 Now, dedications and personalization aren’t just for published works.
 When starting a new journal or gifting one to a friend, inscribing your own wishes and desires for the thoughts yet to be recorded can set the tone for what those pages will be filled with.
 Dedications can serve as a reminder to the writer be bold, live life to the fullest, commit to recording it all honestly & with candor.
 Even just inscribing the author’s monogram on the front of the journal will remind them that their journal is their own living history & something to be treasured.

 When thinking of encasing your story, whatever it may be, it is important to think about the pages you write upon and the quality of the material that encases it.
 Home journaling can lead you beyond your wildest expectations, so let the journal itself do the same.
-At Epica, all of our leather journals and albums are handcrafted in Florence, Italy with unparalleled attention to detail, and with the same attention to the details we personalize them to according to your preferences.
+At Epica, all of our leather journals and albums are handcrafted in Florence, Italy with unparalleled attention to detail, and with the same attention to the details, we personalize them according to your preferences.
 We encourage you to stamp your monogram on leather that won’t diminish the mark of the author and to house your inscription on archival quality paper.

-This is Lynne’s second contribution for Epica.
+This is Lynne’s second contribution to Epica.
 Her passion is writing and we love how she creates her stories.
 Read her other article - From Papyrus to Parchment and our fondness for perfect writing papers.
-If you would like to contribute to our collection of informative blog posts, please contact us at firstname.lastname@example.org
+If you would like to contribute to our collection of informative blog posts, please contact us at email@example.com